What Is Gnosticism? // 01

 e/acc

 I, personally, view Gnosticism as a signal you pick up on.
-A well broadcast fact of reality that you become attune to (if you so have the capacity) after an alienating event: a realization, a condition, or a happening that snaps you out of a given collective drone and spurns the oh, so gnostic sense that something is deeply wrong with the world.
-Often, it's a noticing of hyleticism, a noticing of a naturally systemic injustice, or a just a longstanding experience of disconnect with the norms and trajectory of the world.
+A well broadcast fact of reality that you become attune to (if you so have the capacity) after an alienating event: a realization, a condition, or a happening that snaps you out of a given drone and spurns the oh, so gnostic sense that something is deeply wrong with the world.
+Often, it's a noticing of hyleticism, a noticing of a natural injustice, or a just a longstanding experience of disconnect with the norms and trajectory of the world.
 But, after boarding the Gnostic-line of thought, a decent amount path-find their way to actual Gnosticism.
 And, while that Gnosticism may wear many different faces and metaphorical frameworks, it's always says the same thing.

-That's why I've listed only 4 characteristics — of Gnosticism: because, contrary to what most scholars and enthusiasts would say, that's all you need to describe that thing.
+This isn't exclusive to me.
+I'm the only one I've heard explicitly say this, but I've seen all serious Gnostics talk about this in a way that suggests what I am.
+Additionally, those "alienating events," as I've coined, are not spontaneous, they're usually a long time coming.That's why I've listed only 4 characteristics — of Gnosticism: because, contrary to what most scholars and enthusiasts would say, that's all you need to describe that thing.
 And, by being able to identify what are essentially Gnostic first principles, we are able to understand and talk about Gnosticism much more pointedly.

 Yet, you’ll also see that it is somehow much more precise than the long, droning lists that Stephan Hoeller and a few others have produced: